NaoDevils/NaoKernel/README.md

 =======
 This is essentially [Aldebaran's 2.0 Kernel](https://github.com/aldebaran/linux-aldebaran/tree/release-2.0/atom) with a new camera driver.
 Other than that nothing else was modified.

+**Be aware** that if you are using NAO OS 2.1 you will have to copy the .config file from the NAO.
+Otherwise the cam driver can not be loaded!

 Information about the camera driver
 -----------------------------------
 The camera driver provides some new features compared to the driver from Aldebaran.
 In addition to that the range of some values changed and the auto white balance is controlled by another ioctl.